Search for Teams chat data for on-premises users

 Searching for Teams chat content for on-premises users

-On the Search page, click New search.
+On the Searches tab, click New search, and name the new search.

-Save and run the search.
+Submit and run the search.
 Any search results for on-premises users can be previewed like any other search results.
 You can also export the search results (including any Teams chat data) to a PST file.
 For more information, see:

 Using PowerShell to search for Teams chat data for on-premises users